Krept and Konan: 2014–2017: The Long Way Home, 7 Days and 7 Nights

 On 29 June 2014, they attended the BET Awards which was held at the Nokia Theatre L.A.
 Live in Los Angeles, California and received an award for 'Best International Act: UK' by BET International and beating Dizzee Rascal, Laura Mvula, Rita Ora, Ghetts and Tinie Tempah.

 On 3 March 2015, Croydon Advertiser announced the duo as the 39th most powerful people from the Croydon borough, for their pioneering movement and recent success in the music industry.

 On 28 March 2015, they released a video for "Certified" featuring Rick Ross.
 The song serves as the first promotional single from their debut album The Long Way Home.
 The song was subsequently added to BBC Radio 1Xtra's playlists.

 The Long Way Home was released in July 2015.
-The lead single from the album, "Freak of the Week", features vocals from American rapper Jeremih and was released on 28 June 2015.
+The lead single from the album, "Freak of the Week", features vocals from American singer Jeremih and was released on 28 June 2015.
 The song entered and peaked at number nine on the UK Singles Chart, making it the duo's first top ten single on the chart and Jeremih's second.
 25 June 2015 on YouTube, a remix of "Freak of the Week" was published by reggae and dancehall artists Popcaan & Beenie Man.
 The album was released on 5 July 2015 through Virgin EMI and Def Jam, and features numerous high-profile musicians, including Ed Sheeran, Skepta, Emeli Sandé and Wiz Khalifa.

 They released a double mixtape, 7 Days and 7 Nights on 19 October 2017.
 7 Days focused on rap, whilst 7 Nights focused on RnB.
 They peaked at number 6 and number 8 respectively on the UK Singles Chart.